DejanBulatic/Shopping-cart-jQuery/shopping-cart.md

 ### Paste in css

-To make this look normal Im just goint to paste some css that I have prepared
+To make this look beautiful Im goint to paste some css that I have prepared

 ```css
     <style>